-- 3.2 The standard values for illumination intensity for different space in the ship are mentioned in Table 11.2. - 3.3 In the areas of command positions relevant to safety, such as - Control stations, control positions and combat stations - Radio transmission posts in radio rooms - Auxiliary control positions for ship safety
+3.2 The standard values for illumination intensity for different space in the ship are mentioned in Table 11.2.

+3.3 In the areas of command positions relevant to safety, such as the lighting fixtures shall be so mounted that they provide adequate illumination for the relevant work place.

+- Control stations, control positions and combat stations - Radio transmission posts in radio rooms

+- Auxiliary control positions for ship safety